BRBussy/vault/README.md

 Vault server is now started, initialised and unsealed.
 It will remain sealed until the server is either restarted or resealed through API.

+Note: see helpful single command that can be used to run/restart vault at end of this readme

 ## Interact with vault server

 Before a Vault client can interact with Vault, it must authenticate against one of the auth methods (GitHub, LDAP, AppRole,etc.).
 Authentication works by verifying our identity and then generating a token to associate with that identity.